-- Conversions for you to see how many people are performing an action on your site such as signing up for your email or clicking on specific links.
+- Conversions for you to see how many people act on your site, such as signing up for your email or clicking on specific links.

 Google shows you everything you need to know about the traffic and users on your site.
 That, in turn, allows you to analyze what works and does not so you can make improvements.

-How do I add Google Analytics to my site?
+How do I add Google Analytics to WordPress?

 You may be tempted to (or are already using) the Monster Insights plugin.
 You do not want to use a plugin for this connection.

 First off, plugins can fail, and if it does, then you lose the connection.
 Besides, plugins can be hacked and open to vulnerabilities.
 That means you could be hacked.
 I am not saying this has happened, but it is one of the risks of using a plugin — any plugin.

 When it comes to your analytics, you need to ensure that you do nothing to risk losing the connection with Google.
 There are two easy ways you can add this to your site: your headers file or a plugin.